leifj/LZ1AQ-Loop-Controller/README.md

+# SA0LEF fork

+My fork of LZ1AQ loop controller mainly contains the following differences from the original:

+* port to platformio and refocus on esp32
+* no flipped NC relay
+* RESTful API
+* hyperscript+pico web

+The rest of the readme is as I found it.

 # LZ1AQ Loop Controller 🕹️

 I wanted to build a fully remotable LZ1AQ Active Antenna controller with off the shelf components.
 It is very cheap to buy ESP8266 MCUs and multi-channel relay boards online.
 Why reinvent the wheel?
 This project can be easily adapted to control remote antenna switches and other devices that can be controlled with relays.